Breinify/brein-api-library-javascript-browser/documentation/plugins/ui-survey.md

 **`br-ui-survey:navigated`**

-Emitted whenever the active survey page changes due to navigation (forward, back, or browser history navigation).
+Emitted whenever the active survey page changes due to navigation (forward, back, restart, or browser history navigation).
 This is the event that carries navigation semantics such as step numbers and whether the user can go back.

 **`br-ui-survey:answer-clicked`**